gfrn/counting-pru/src/v2-2/README.md

 - ```Counting(time_base)```

 Starts counting during time_base period, in seconds.
 This method will be blocking until the end of counting.
-Returns: list of 32-bit integer, corresponding to a channel counter value
+Returns: list of 8 itens (32-bit integer each), corresponding to a channel counter value

 - ```Close()```